Mount Rushmore National Memorial Visitor Contact Station & Interpretive Center and the Hall of Records

 Visitors’ facilities shaped to frame and celebrate the national monument.

 National Park Service

-To accommodate increasing tourist traffic, AMD Architects and DHM Design developed a five-year masterplan and facilities for the 1,278-acre park at Mount Rushmore, culminating in a presidential trail, visitor contact station, interpretive center and museum, concessions, restroom facilities, a 2,000-seat amphitheater, and administrative facilities.
+To accommodate increasing tourist traffic, AMD and DHM Design developed a five-year masterplan and facilities for the 1,278-acre park at Mount Rushmore, culminating in a presidential trail, visitor contact station, interpretive center and museum, concessions, restroom facilities, a 2,000-seat amphitheater, and administrative facilities.
 The master plan was designed to decrease the impact of the parking, concessions, and service facilities, preserve the park’s natural setting at the foreground of the monument, and develop an immersive museum experience illustrating how the monument was undertaken and realized.

 The master plan and facilities’ character, siting, and design continually frames, references, and celebrates the monument, considered a treasured piece of national sculpture.
 The visitors’ experience echoes a pilgrimage, celebrated with an axial walkway leading the visitor from arrival at the park gate to an unimpeded view of the presidents’ monument.
 From the parking lot to the monument itself, the design solution enhances how visitors engage with the sculpture at different moments along their journey.